-IR35 has had a profound impact on the contracting world over the past 20+ years.
-How do these tax rules affect umbrella company workers?
+IR35 has profoundly impacted the contracting world over the past 25 years.
+How do these tax rules affect umbrella company employees?

 IR35 and Off Payroll – the basics